JuliaDynamics/LightSumTypes.jl/README.md

  Memory estimate: 428.33 KiB, allocs estimate: 10000.
 ```

-In this micro-benchmark, using `@sum_structs :on_fields` is 2 times faster than `Union` types,
+In this micro-benchmark, using `@sum_structs :on_fields` is more than 2 times faster than `Union` types,
 even if it requires 4 times the memory to store the array.
-Whereas, using `@sum_structs :on_types` is a bit less time efficient,
+Whereas, using `@sum_structs :on_types` is a bit
-but the memory required to store elements in respect to `Union` types is less than 1/3!
+less time efficient than `:on_fields`, but the memory required to store elements in respect to `Union` types
+is less than 1/3!

-## Macro-benchmark
+## Macro-benchmarks

 Micro-benchmarks are very difficult to design to be robust, so usually it is better to have some concrete evidence on more realistic
 programs.
 You can find two of them at [https://github.com/JuliaDynamics/Agents.jl/blob/main/test/performance/branching_faster_than_dispatch.jl](https://github.com/JuliaDynamics/Agents.jl/blob/main/test/performance/branching_faster_than_dispatch.jl#L173)